markqvist/Sideband/README.md

 On most Linux-based operating systems, you can simply download the pre-compiled AppImage from the [latest release page](https://github.com/markqvist/Sideband/releases/latest) and run it.

-Depending on your Linux distribution, you may need to install a few other packages for full voice call, audio messaging and clipboard functionality.
-Make sure you have `opusfile`, and a clipboard manager like `xclip` or `wl-clipboard` installed:
+Depending on your Linux distribution, you *may* need to install a few other packages for full voice call, audio messaging and clipboard functionality.
+If any of those features do not work, make sure you have `opusfile`, and a clipboard manager like `xclip` or `wl-clipboard` installed:

 ```bash
 # For Debian 12+, Ubuntu 22.04+ and derivatives